-Engineers for a Sustainable World addresses engineering-based challenges of developing communities through partnerships that foster cultural, educational, and technical exchange.
-Recent projects include post-Tsunami reconstruction work on the Andaman Islands.
+Engineers for a Sustainable World addresses engineering-based challenges of developing communities through partnerships that foster cultural, educational and technical exchange.
+Projects include post-Tsunami reconstruction work on the Andaman Islands.

 The Materials Research Society brings together scientists, engineers and research managers from industry, government, academia and research laboratories to share findings in the research and development of new materials of technological importance.

 The Mechanical Engineering Women's Group is a collection of students dedicated to fostering a sense of community and environment to empower graduate and postdoctoral women in engineering at Stanford University.
 People of all genders are welcome!

 Stanford OSA is a student-run organization interested in the promotion of optical science and technology.
 Students collaborate with national OSA, other student chapters, and groups like the Stanford Photonics Research Center to provide exciting educational, networking, and community outreach activities.